tom-draper/persona/src/persona/data/README.md

 `Divorced`.
 Because it leans on the latest available census, it is an approximation and can differ from a country's current national figures by a few points — the per-country source year is recorded in `_meta`.

+`education`, where a national source does not supply it, comes from the Wittgenstein Centre Human Capital Data Explorer (v3, SSP2, 2020): the population aged 15 and over collapsed to no schooling, primary, secondary and tertiary as the highest level attained.

 ## Cities